mattvenn/branch-education-fma/README.md

 the output directory contains 3 directories, for 4, 8 and 16 bit versions of the FMA:

-* GDS
+* GDS       - the files we'd send to the factory for manufacture
-* SVG of the 'yosys show' command
+* SVG       - output of the 'yosys show' command, shows the standard cells
-* STLs for each layer
+* STL.zip   - STLs for each layer
+* report    - yosys synth report showing number of cells used and total area of all cells added together

 # STLs